VitorEspinoza/FinalCompassProject/README.md

 <p align="center"> This project was generated with <a href="https://github.com/angular/angular-cli"> Angular CLI </a>version 13.0.4.</p>

-<p align="center">Final project of the angular stage of the Compass UOL.
-Simple web program made using angular, docker and firebase authentication, aiming primarily at the effectiveness in applying the main angular concepts, as well as a good application of them. </p>
+<p align="center">Final project of the angular Internship
+ at <a href="https://compass.uol/en/home/">Compass UOL <a>.
+Simple web program made using <a href="https://angular.io/">Angular</a>, <a href="https://www.docker.com/">docker</a> and <a href="https://firebase.google.com/docs/auth">Firebase Authentication</a>, aiming primarily at the effectiveness in applying the main angular concepts, as well as a good application of them. </p>

 ## Development server